Trump's budget looks like big gifts for the rich, big cuts for the poor

 The estate tax is assessed when someone passes away and her heirs get the property.
 Passing on wealth from one generation to the next is one of the main drivers of inequality in America.

-Related: Trump budget: $800 billion in Medicaid cuts
+Related: Trump's first budget: Trillions in cuts

 Budget surprises even some on Wall Street